arcus/education_modules/bash_scripting_101/bash_scripting_101.md

 You will get the most out of this lesson if you follow along with the examples and try out the commands.
 In order to do that you need to have a bash shell open on your computer.
 Please follow the instructions appropriate for the computer you are using.

-While it is true that the bash shell is a powerful tool that can be used to make major changes on a computer, we won't be learning how to do any of that in this lesson.
-This is a zero risk exploration to get you comfortable with using the bash shell.
+While it is true that the bash shell is a powerful tool that can be used to make major changes on a computer, we won't be learning how to do any major changes in this lesson.
+Rather, this module provides a zero risk exploration to get you comfortable with using the bash shell.

 ### Mac Computers

 ![How to locate the terminal in Spotlight on a Mac.](media/terminal_in_mac.png)

-On a Mac computer, bash is the default login shell in the **Terminal** command line program.
+On a Mac computer, bash has been the default login shell in the **Terminal** command line program.

-1. Type "terminal" in your Mac spotlight search to pull up this program.
+1. Type "terminal" in your Mac Spotlight search (open via the Spotlight item in the menu bar or by pressing Command-spacebar) to pull up this program.

 2. The terminal may take a few seconds to start, once it is open you should see a blinking cursor where you can type.